 The Tragaia Valley

 Mount Zas, the highest in the Cyclades, is named after the ruler of Olympus.
-Local legend maintained that he was born in a huge cave half way up.
-The cobbled stone path to it starts from Filoti.
+Local legend maintains that he was born in a huge cave halfway up.
+The cobbled stone path to reach it starts from Filoti.

 Windsurfers’ heaven at the beach of Mikri Vigla

 The winds at Mikri Vigla beach blow steadily and constantly.
 But since the wind and kite-surfers have discovered it, their sails make more noise than the wind itself.
 And their even louder cries of excitement can be heard miles away.

 Experience the best of Naxos

 Mountain village hopping in Naxos

 - The Hora

 - A Cretan village in the mountains of Naxos